x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/build-numbers-and-release-dates.md

 > [!NOTE]
 >
-> Releases are listed from newest to oldest.
+> Releases are listed from the latest release to the earliest release.
 >
 > Starting in the March 2021 Security Update (SU), we also include build numbers for Security Updates.
 >